Germany: Thousands protest against COVID measures across country | DW | 18.12.2021

 "No to compulsory vaccination!" was written on self-made placards, as well as "Hands off our children."

-At the start of the demonstration, about100 to 200 people were heard shouting: "Nazis out!"

-In the western city of Düsseldorf, police said an estimated 4,000 protested marched through the city center.
+In the western city of Düsseldorf, police said an estimated 4,000 protesters marched through the city center.
 Around 1,000 people were registered.

 The alliance "Dusseldorf takes a stand" had registered a counter-protest with about 200 participants.